shreyansh26/optimizing-qwen3-asr-inference/docs/qk-mrope-kv-cache-fusion.md

 3. the rotated-K and original-V scatter into vLLM's native BF16 paged KV cache.

-The name `qk_prefill` is shorthand rather than a strict execution boundary.
+The name is intentionally `qk_mrope_kv_cache_fusion`, not `qk_prefill`.
-The fused path runs during both decode and prefill.
-Only its launch configuration is prefill-specific: inputs with at least 512 tokens use smaller head groups and fewer warps to reduce per-program register pressure.
+The fused path runs during both decode and prefill, so naming the whole optimization after prefill was inaccurate.
+Prefill only affects kernel
+dispatch: inputs with at least 512 tokens use smaller head groups and fewer warps to reduce per-program register pressure.

 The implementation is out of tree.
 It does not change the installed PyTorch 2.11.0+cu128 or vLLM 0.24.0 packages.